TOAST-DOCS/AppGuard/en/Overview.md

 * Code manipulation can be prevented at the source.
 * Various manipulation tools can be detected and restrict based on pattern or behavior that is difficult to bypass.
 * AppGuard provide basis about restriction after check detected information by AppGuard through the Console.
-* Powerful App protection with simple SDK linkage and easy app protection operation.
+* Powerful App protection with simple SDK linkage and easy app protection work.
 * Is is applied to about 50 various services such as game, shopping, and easy payment, and is utilized for protecting

 ## Main Function